By Sharada Saraf | SQ Online Reporter | SQ Online (2016-2017)

 With winter quarter in full swing, you might find yourself reflecting on your performance from last quarter.
 Perhaps you’re rewarding yourself on your successful time management with a well-earned burrito from Goody’s.
 Or maybe you’re cursing your unrelenting procrastination while continuing to procrastinate.
 Yet, as you take more challenging classes, you are required to improve your study habits in order to achieve your personal goals.
 Incidentally, this is the basis of what we have in common with viruses.
 Instead of attacking new course loads, however, viruses attempt to target and invade new hosts, often invading human cells.

-A recent study led by scientists from the Scripps Research Institute at UC San Diego found that the Ebola virus in particular was actively adapting during the peak of the epidemic from 2013 to 2016.
+A recent study led by scientists from the Scripps Research Institute found that the Ebola virus in particular was actively adapting during the peak of the epidemic from 2013 to 2016.
 One form of the devastating virus, called GP-A82V, had a genetic mutation that allowed it to more effectively target human cells.
 Consequently, that strain was found to have made up over 90 percent of infections during that time period.